- Social Work

 Students without a BSW are required to complete the Standard Foundation Curriculum and then the student may enter the Advanced Curriculum.

-Students with a CSWE accredited BSW (with a 3.0 GPA in Social Work classes and a 2.75 over GPA) may apply directly to the Advanced Year (Advanced Standing).
+Students with a CSWE accredited BSW (with a 3.0 GPA in Social Work classes and a 2.75 overall GPA) may apply directly to the Advanced Year (Advanced Standing).

 The Concord University MSW Program cannot grant social work course credit for any life experience and/or work experience.

-The Social Work program use the MSW Progression Sheet to keep track of the courses that students have taken towards the degree requirement.
+The Social Work program uses the MSW Progression Sheet to keep track of the courses that students have taken towards the degree requirement.
 Download it below.